Casual hiking on level, easy paths through a beautiful historic estate.

 There’s a lot here – easy scenic paths, a nice visitor center, a café, and lots to explore and photograph.
 In addition to extensive grounds there are many buildings, sculptures, and water features.

-Of note is an accessibility shuttle to assist those with limited mobility but this now requires reservations.
+Accessibility shuttle to assist those with limited mobility (must be reserved).

-The park is marked with signposts at major intersection but with such a large network of unmarked paths it’s possible to get turned around.
+The park is marked with signposts at major intersections but with such a large network of unmarked paths it’s possible to get turned around.

 Parking: N40.54576° W74.62491°